PIM do’s and don’ts – the biggest DO when it comes to selecting a product information management (PIM) solution is also the biggest DON’T:

 If you only work with one manufacturer, you probably don’t need the organization PIM provides.

-Again, the more simple your operation, the easier it likely is to manage.
-But as product information comes to you from ever more manufacturers, several possibilities become more and more likely.
+Again, the simpler your operation, the easier it is to manage.
+However, several possibilities become increasingly likely as product information is available from more manufacturers.

-2. Formatting that information for your sales channels adds a second level to standardization
+- Formatting that information for your sales channels adds a second level to standardization.n

 So, if you only work with a single manufacturer to sell on one platform and your product pages or catalogs don’t need much updating, you probably don’t need a PIM.